1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 • Best practices for choosing the right seal for your pump system

-By the end, you’ll have a clear understanding of Gorman Rupp seals vs. standard pump seals, empowering you to make smarter maintenance and purchasing decisions.
+By the end, you’ll have a clear understanding of Gorman Rupp pump seals vs. standard pump seals, empowering you to make smarter maintenance and purchasing decisions.

 What Is a Gorman Rupp Seal?
 OEM Mechanical Seal for Self-Priming and Centrifugal Pumps